elmerucr/MC6809/README.md

 A library written in C++ that emulates the MC6809 cpu.
 The enclosed ```CMakeLists.txt``` file (standard cmake procedure) will build the library and a small test application.
 To use this library in your project, copy the five source files from ```./src/``` into your source tree.

-At this very moment, the following things are not implemented:
+At this very moment, the following is not yet implemented:
 * CWAI opcode
 * illegal opcode exceptions (vector at $fff0)